hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 [Previously]({% post_url 2024-02-24-controlling-home-power-plant-with-ai-part-1 %}), we introduced a simple
 scheduler that let us preset when to charge the battery and when to discharge it.
-We learned that this was not quite what we needed.
+We learned that this was not enough for what we needed.
 We have to add optimization, so it gives users something that they can't easily do themselves.

 In the following sections, we will discuss how our understanding of the problem evolved, we'll introduce our optimization